jpatel531/pusher_iss/README.md

 ## Using The API With AngularJS

-Firstly, we need to include AngularJS, Pusher, and Pusher-Angular within our application HTML file.
+Firstly, we need to include AngularJS, Pusher, and Pusher-Angular within our HTML file.

 ```html
 <!-- AngularJS -->